Curricular Pathways

 Lower Division Colloquia (8-10 credits)

+Taken any year.
 Two Honors Colloquia are required.
 These 200-level classes are offered each year in areas such as economics, psychology, philosophy, anthropology, linguistics, and geology.
-Honors students can take colloquium courses any time during their undergrad.

 Upper-Division Seminars (6 credits)

+Taken junior or senior year.
 A minimum of two Honors seminars is required.
 Seminars are 300-level courses that Western faculty compete to teach, which cover an array of fields and topics that are refreshed each year.
 Seminars typically have between 10 and 15 students.
-Honors students take seminars during their junior and senior years of their undergrad.

 Senior Capstone Project (2-9 credits)